Pontic Olbia: Hellenistic and Roman periods

-After the town adopted a democratic constitution, its relations with Miletus were regulated by a treaty, which allowed both states to coordinate their operations against Alexander the Great's general Zopyrion in the 4th century BCE.
+After the town adopted a democratic constitution in the 4th century BCE, its relations with Miletus were regulated by a treaty, which allowed both states to coordinate their operations against Alexander the Great's general Zopyrion in the 4th century BCE.
 By the end of the 3rd century, the town declined economically and accepted the overlordship of King Skilurus of Scythia.
 It flourished under Mithridates Eupator but was sacked by the Getae under Burebista, a catastrophe which brought Olbia's economic prominence to an abrupt end.

 Having lost two-thirds of its settled area, Olbia was restored by the Romans, albeit on a small scale and probably with a largely barbarian population.
 Dio of Prusa visited the town and described it in his Borysthenic Discourse (the town was often called Borysthenes, after the river).

 The settlement, incorporated into the Roman province of Lower Moesia, was eventually abandoned in the 4th century CE, when it was burnt at least twice in the course of the Gothic Wars.

 Excavation

-The site of Olbia, designated an archaeological reservation, is situated near the village of Parutino in the district of Ochakiv.
+The site of Olbia, designated an archaeological reservation, is situated near the village of Parutyne in Mykolaiv Raion.
 Before 1902, the site was owned by the Counts Musin-Pushkins, who did not allow any excavations on their estate.
 Professional excavations were conducted under Boris Farmakovsky from 1901 to 1915 and from 1924 to 1926.
 As the site was never reoccupied, archaeological finds (particularly inscriptions and sculpture) proved rich.
 Today archaeologists are under pressure to explore the site, which is being eroded by the Black Sea.
 At 2016 started in Olbia excavations of the Polish Archaeological Mission "Olbia" of the National Museum in Warsaw headed by Alfred Twardecki.
 Many of the more notable finds from the period are visible in the Hermitage Museum in Saint Petersburg, Russia.

 Notable finds from the town include an archaic Greek house in a good state of preservation from the area of the later acropolis and a private letter (written on a lead tablet) dating to around 500 BCE, complaining about an attempt to claim a slave.